-In accordance with the Age Discrimination in Employment Act, the City imposes no mandatory retiremen age on employees.
-All full-time and eligible part-time employees are eligible for retirement benefits after reaching the age and length of service requirements specified by the retirement plan in which they are enrolled.
-Applicant for retirement shall contact the Human Resources Office to complete appropriate retirement plan procedures.
+In accordance with the Age Discrimination in Employment Act, the City imposes no mandatory retirement age on employees.
+All full time and eligible part time employees are eligible for retirement benefits after reaching the age and length of service requirements specified by the retirement plan in which they are enrolled.
+Applicants for retirement shall contact the Human Resources Office to complete appropriate retirement plan procedures.
 See Retirement Benefits section of Chapter 8.

-SECTION 7.6 EXIT INTERVIEW The exit interview is intended to allow employees who are leaving the City an opportunity to provide feedback on the strong points, as well as the weak points, of their respective jobs.
+SECTION 7.6 FXIT INTERVIEW

+The exit interview is intended to allow employees who are leaving the City an opportunity to provide feedback on the strong points, as well as the weak points, of their respective jobs.
 This feedback will be reviewed and evaluated as it pertains to working conditions, salary scales, and organizational structure.
-The interviewe shall notify employees who complete the exit interview that the information gathered and discussed, relative to the exit interview, shall not be deemed confidential in order that the affected department staff may review the information and take any necessary corrective measures.
-The Department Head shall notify the Human Resources Office of a resigning or terminating employed and forward a copy of the letter of resignation or notice of termination to the Human Resources Office fo placement in the employee's personnel file.
+The interviewer shall notify employees who complete the exit interview that the information gathered and discussed, relative to the exit interview, shall not be deemed confidential in order that the affected department staff may review the information and take any necessary corrective measures.

+The Department Head shall notify the Human Resources Office of a resigning or terminating employee and forward a copy of the letter of resignation or notice of termination to the Human Resources Office for placement in the employee's personnel file.
 The Human Resources Office shall contact the resigning / terminated employee to schedule an exit interview appointment.
 The Human Resources Office shall conduct an exit interview no later than the employee's last working day.
-The Department Head may also choose to schedule an optional exi interview with the employee.
+The Department Head may also choose to schedule an optional exit interview with the employee.
 A discharged employee may also choose to schedule an exit interview with the City Manager.
 Exit interview forms may be obtained from the Human Resources Office.

-SECTION 7.7 REFERENCES The City shall normally provide limited disclosures regarding former employees' world history, which shall be limited to: 1.
-The dates of employment 2.
-Descriptions of the job(s) performed 3.
-Salary or wage rates
+SECTION 7.7 REFERENCES

+The City shall normally provide limited disclosures regarding former employees' work history, which shall be limited to:

+1. The dates of employment